stale-reactjs-org-translations/nl.reactjs.org/content/docs/handling-events.md

 </button>
 ```

-is slightly different in React:
+is licht verschillend in React:

 ```js{1}
 <button onClick={activateLasers}>